Mahzoz/CS455_Algorithm_Maze/README.md

 ## Shortest path (Maze)

-The shortest path problem is about finding a path between vertices in a graph such that the total sum of the edges weights is minimum.One of the application of path finding is for finding optimum route navaigation systems.
+A maze is a path or collection of paths, typically from a source to a destination.
+In graph theory, the shortest path problem is the problem of finding a path between two vertices (or nodes) in a graph such that the sum of the weights of its constituent edges is minimized.

 ## Introduction